OpenNebula/docs/source/installation_and_configuration/frontend_installation/install.rst

     These are only the default ports.
 Each component can be configured to bind to specific ports or use a HTTP Proxy.

 OpenNebula connects to the hypervisor Nodes over SSH (port 22).
-Additionally, main OpenNebula daemon (oned) may connect to various remote Marketplace servers to get a list of available appliances, e.g.:
+Additionally, the main OpenNebula Daemon (oned) may connect to various remote Marketplace servers to get a list of available appliances, e.g.:

 - OpenNebula Marketplace (``https://marketplace.opennebula.io/``)
 - Linux Containers Makerplace (``https://images.linuxcontainers.org/``)